FuelLabs/fuel.nix/book/src/contributing/internals/providing-milestones.md

 Milestones provide a way of pinning a significant set of hand-picked commits across the Fuel ecosystem under a single named release.

 Milestones are provided by the `./milestones.nix` file.
-As of writing this, the file includes milestones for `beta-1`, `beta-2` and `beta-3`.

 Each milestone is a mapping from a name to a set of repository commits, each of which is used to select the set of package manifests used to generate package